Table of Contents

 - In patients with spinal stenosis, the spinal canal must be

 - In patients with a tethered cord, the tethering must be released.

-The benefits of other shunt surgeries such syringo-peritoneal and syringo-subarachnoid shunts do not clearly outweigh the risks and failures are not uncommon.
+The benefits of other shunt surgeries such as syringo-peritoneal and syringo-subarachnoid shunts do not clearly outweigh the risks, and failures are not uncommon.
 Although a number of materials have been used to shunt fluid, the search for the best shunt type, material, and valve is ongoing.

 The progressive nature of syringomyelia necessitates treatment.
 The complication rate for surgery is about 21%.
 The most common complication is CSF fistula formation.
 Other potential complications include: